-On the cold evening of April 14, 1912, the Titanic, a brand-new ocean liner carrying 2,224 people, struck an iceberg, creating a large gash on the ship’s side.
+On the cold evening of April 14, 1912, the RMS Titanic, a brand-new ocean liner carrying about 2,200 people, struck an iceberg, creating a large gash on the ship’s side.
 Hours later, at 2:20 a.m. on April 15, the massive ship sank to the bottom of the Atlantic Ocean.
-Millions around the world mourned the loss of more than 1,500 people when the “near unsinkable” Titanic sank on its maiden voyage from England to the United States.
+Millions around the world mourned the loss of about 1,500 people when the “near unsinkable” Titanic sank on its maiden voyage from England to the United States.

 The Missionaries Who Missed Their Voyage